JABlizzzard/JABlizzzard/README.md

 #  🔭 About me 👋
 <!-- **JABlizzzard/JABlizzzard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
+- ✨ My name is Judd Aldwin Lizarda

-- 🖥 I’m currently learning computer science @ University of Rhode Island
+- 🖥 I’m currently studying Computer Science @ University of Rhode Island
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to play video games
+- ⚡ Fun facts: I like to play video games